CarliJoy/intersection_examples/docs/specification.rst

 They are denoted as ``Intersection[A, B]`` and must:

 1. express all attributes and methods of the first type (here A);
-2. express all attributes and methods of each other type, unless superceded by a preceding type; and
+2. express all attributes and methods of each other type, unless superseded by a preceding type; and
 3. inherit from all specified types, in this mro ordering, unless the type is structural;

+A "structural type" is considered to be one which cannot be mixed via inheritance to a regular class.
+(See PEP 544 for details)
+Some of the structural types are:
+- ``typing.TypedDict``
+- ``typing.Protocol``
+- ``typing.Any``
+- ``typing.Callable``

 ``TypeVarTuple`` can be used in an intersection like so: ``Intersection[*Ts]``